peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * False if this object is a CBOR false, null, or undefined value;
  otherwise, true.

+### AsByte
+    @Deprecated public byte AsByte()
+Converts this object to a byte (0 to 255).
+Floating point values are converted to integers by discarding their fractional parts.

+**Returns:**

+* The closest byte-sized integer to this object.

+**Throws:**

+* <code>IllegalStateException</code> - This object does not represent a number (for this purpose, infinities and not-a-number or NaN values, but not CBORObject.Null, are considered numbers).

+* <code>ArithmeticException</code> - This object's value exceeds the range of a byte (would be less than 0 or greater than 255 when converted to an integer by discarding its fractional part).

 ### AsDouble
     public double AsDouble()